vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 This ensures a fully functional customer service environment with streamlined operations.

-# EXERCISE 2: SIGNUP FOR POWER APP AND COPILOT STUDIO
+# Exercise 2: Signup for Power Apps and Copilot Studio

 In this exercise, we will focus on signing up for Microsoft Power Apps and Copilot Studio.
 This process will enable you to access and leverage